-Local Senses Collective: Benjamin Jenner, Colin Palgrave, Geoff Clark, Leonie Abrahamson, Lesley Palgrave, Lizzie Nichols, Nathan Bather, Natanya Mark, Richard Simpson, Rikki Jodelko
+Local Senses is a collective of 10 individuals who have varying levels of sight: Benjamin Jenner, Colin Palgrave, Geoff Clark, Leonie Abrahamson, Lesley Palgrave, Lizzie Nichols, Nathan Bather, Natanya Mark, Richard Simpson, Rikki Jodelko.

 Local Senses: Mapping in Lewisham

 Our current project is ‘Local Senses: Mapping in Lewisham’, a commission for Liberty Festival 2022 and Lewisham Borough of Culture.
 Striking out into new and familiar territory, we will explore how Lewisham asks to be navigated - using alternative sensory modes.
 Through this process, we will reflect on the ways in which space becomes place, the unknown becomes a route, and a sense of belonging is established.
 Our journey will start in Deptford.

 In 2019 we began a year-long collaboration, developing strategies for exploring and navigating outdoor space.
 Our starting point was the Royal National Institute for Blind People in Bloomsbury.
 In the process, we reflected on the local environment, and how our sense of presence within that environment changed over time - and across the pandemic.